 You can tour the chocolate estates and factories and visit the House of Chocolate Museum anytime of year, or for the true chocolate addict you can make plans to attend the Grenada Chocolate Fest happening annually in May to get the most intimate tours and educational demonstrations of Tree to Bar chocolate.

-Tree to Bar chocolate is rich in flavor and full of health benefits, (in fact chocolate nibs that come straight for the roasted cacao bean has 40 time the antioxidants of blueberries!).
+Tree to Bar chocolate is rich in flavor and full of health benefits, (in fact chocolate nibs that come straight from the roasted cacao bean have 40 times the antioxidants of blueberries!)
 That’s why ancient civilizations called it the ‘Food of the Gods’.
 This organically grown chocolate is how chocolate is meant to taste.
 During the Grenada Chocolate Fest we had the opportunity to visit several chocolate farms and chocolate factories including Grenada Chocolate Company and Crayfish Bay Organic Cocoa Estate and meet the proprietors behind these Tree to Bar companies.
 It is an experience that has made my love for our earth grow even deeper.
 Want to make a difference in the chocolate industry?
 Stop buying over processed ‘Big Chocolate’ and look for Tree to Bar Chocolate.

 Other aspects of the Grenada Chocolate Fest that made it a fun time to visit, chocolate demonstrations from chocolate experts around the world as well as craft workshops like ‘How To Make Cocoa Bean Jewelry’ and a Grenada Fashion Show.